opfesoft/sol-docs/db/characters/character_queststatus.md

 ### mobcount1-4

 Current count of the number of kills or casts on the first creature or gameobject, if any.
-Corresponds with quest\_template.ReqCreatureOrGOCount
+Corresponds with quest\_template.RequiredNpcOrGoCount

 ### itemcount1-6

 Current item count for the first item in a delivery quest, if any.
-Corresponds with quest\_template.ReqItemCount
+Corresponds with quest\_template.RequiredItemCount

 ### playercount

 Current player slay count.
-Required in quest\_template.PlayersSlain
+Required in quest\_template.RequiredPlayerKills